 This factor measures the nature, variety, and difficulty of the work and the knowledges, skills, and abilities required to perform the work.
-This factor is described by six degrees, ranging from assignments of limited scope and difficulty at Degree A to complicated and technically demanding assignments at Degree F. The CPMS decision of April 15, 1997, evaluated this factor at Degree C.
+This factor is described by six degrees, ranging from assignments of limited scope and difficulty at Degree A to complicated and technically demanding assignments at Degree F.

-Work at Degree C requires considerable planning, scheduling of work sequences, and changing of plans while the work is in progress to adjust to conditions that could not be predicted adequately or program changes that could not be anticipated at the initiation of the assignment.
-Degree C requires a great deal more skill and judgment than at lower levels because the employee must plan and sequence assignments, adjust or adapt work methods to the specific requirements of the assignment, and, in many instances, set up, operate, and maintain more complex equipment and instrumentation.
+Work at Degree C involves considerable planning, scheduling of work sequences, and changing of plans while the work is in progress to adjust to conditions that could not be predicted adequately.
+The technician must plan and sequence his assignments, adjust or adapt work methods to the specific requirements of the assignment, and it involves using some judgment to determine what actions to take.